aws/aws-lambda-java-libs/README.md

 Each of the supplied packages should be used without modification.
-Removing dependencies, adding conflicting dependencies, or selectively including classes from the packages can result in unexpected behavior, which the AWS Lambda team is not responsible for.
+Removing dependencies, adding conflicting dependencies, or selectively including classes from the packages can result in unexpected behavior.

 # Recent Updates!